-In order to ensure a fair and transparent process regarding the selection of new projects, the CoC will draft and issue a new project solicitation for each project type identified by the CoC as a funding priority.
+In order to ensure a fair and transparent process regarding the selection of new projects, the CoC will draft and issue new project solicitations as needed to identify projects that advance the priorities identified by the CoC.
 The process for drafting and release of new project solicitations is as follows:

-- CoC staff and the CoC's consultant will draft the new project solicitation. - The new project solicitations for each project type will be reviewed by the Funding Oversight Subcommittee.
+- CoC staff and the CoC's consultant will draft the new project solicitation. - The new project solicitations will be reviewed by the Funding Oversight Subcommittee.
 Upon satisfaction with the content and quality of the solicitations, the Funding Oversight Subcommittee will recommend them to the Non-Conflicted Members of the Coordinating Council for release. - The Non-Conflicted Members of the Coordinating Council will review all new project solicitations.
 Upon satisfaction with the content and quality of the solicitations, the Non-Conflicted Members of the Coordinating Council will vote to approve the solicitations for release by the CoC.